jhajek/Linux-text-book-part-1/Chapter-08/chapter-08.md

 Any command that is executed obeys general shell meta-characters and variables as if you were typing that command directly on the command line.
 This also allows for redirection of standard out and standard error as well.

+Some cron implementations support the following non-standard macros[^88]:

 Entry                                Description                          Equivalent to
 -------------------- ------------------------------------------------- -----------------------
 &#64;yearly            Run once a year at midnight of January 1st           ```0 0 1 1 *```